 In contrast, Xihe displays a significant energy cascade attenuation as the forecast progresses, with the fields appearing overly smooth by day 10.
 While large-scale rotational features persist, the loss of small-scale energy indicates an underlying instability or dissipation issue.
 This pattern resembles decaying turbulence, where energy cascades out of the system, undermining the representation of critical mesoscale dynamics.
 This behavior can be attributed to Xihe's architectural design, which employs independently trained models for each lead time.
 While this design stabilizes point-wise RMSE metrics, it neglects dynamic continuity, leading to the observed decay in fine-scale vorticity structures.
 This strategy might also neglects continuity across vertical levels as demonstrated in Figure~\ref{fig:vs_gs} in Appendix.

 \paragraph{Energy Cascading Analysis:} Beyond the visual analysis of cascade attenuation, where a progressive loss of small-scale features is observed over time, the energy dynamics is further investigated using a quantitative approach.
 To assess the retention of small-scale dynamics over time, the energy distribution, derived from the vorticity field, is analyzed across spatial scales.
-This way the models' ability to preserve fine-grained dynamics critical for accurate ocean forecasting is evaluated.
+This way, the models' ability to preserve fine-grained dynamics critical for accurate ocean forecasting is evaluated.

-The vorticity fields is analyzed in the spectral domain to determine their energy content at different spatial scales.
+The vorticity fields are analyzed in the spectral domain to determine their energy content at different spatial scales.
 Specifically, the vorticity field $\omega(x, y)$ is subjected to a two-dimensional discrete Fourier transform to obtain its spectral representation $\hat{\omega}(k_x, k_y)$, where $k_x$ and $k_y$ represent the zonal and meridional wavenumbers, respectively.
-Then the power spectrum is computed as $|\hat{\omega}(k_x, k_y)|^2$, quantifying the energy associated with each spectral component.
+The power spectrum is then computed as $|\hat{\omega}(k_x, k_y)|^2$, quantifying the energy associated with each spectral component.